skowronskid/March-Machine-Learning-Mania-2023/README.md

 -  _modeling.ipynb_ - jupyter notebook with the XGBoost model and base seed\_diff model
 -  _other\_models.ipynb_ - jupyter notebook with other - worse models

+For more information about the project read the _raport.pdf_ file.